dustinpfister/blog_posts/_posts/js-webworker.md

 ## 1 - Web Worker basics

 So even when it comes to just starting out with a few basic examples of web workers, things are not so basic.
 For one thing when I first started learning javaScript I was gust creating HTML files with embedded javaScript and opening up these files in a web browser, in other words I was [using the file protocol](/2020/09/21/js-getting-started-file-protocol/) rather than http or https.
+I still thing that this is a good, simple way of getting started mind you, however sooner or later a developer will start to run into problems developing this way, and getting into web workers is one such problem with this.

+When getting started with web worker by way of the file protocol a developer will run into security related problems with there web browser.
+One way to address this would be to loosen up the security settings of there web browser which would be a very bad idea if they are using the same browser to surf the open web while working on a project.
+So then another way to address this would be to host what it is that they are working on by way of the http, or https protocol and view what they are working on that way, even when working on something on there local system that is not being deployed just yet.

 ### 1.1 - Web Worker Hello World project